simonweniger/agentkit/docs/blogpost/function_validation.md

 Now, let's attempt to prompt the LLM to call `ingest_user_info`.
 As you'll notice, the input text below has a different format and may not pass the field validation.

-> **Note**: For details on how to force the LLM to execute function, please refer to [ActionWeaver Document](https://github.com/TengHu/ActionWeaver?tab=readme-ov-file#force-execution-of-an-action).
+> **Note**: For details on how to force the LLM to execute function, please refer to [Agentkit Document](https://github.com/TengHu/Agentkit?tab=readme-ov-file#force-execution-of-an-action).

 ```python
 input = """                Name       Phone Number